koericoin/koericoin/README.md

 ###  ___Third___
 Activate mining when starting your node.
 Replace the etherbase with your public key.
+Set the size of your [Fadenschwimmbecken](https://en.wikipedia.org/wiki/Thread_pool) by replacing `--minerthreads=1`.
 ```bash
 geth --datadir koerichain \
     --networkid 1415926 \